Welcome to my New Zealand photography site!

 Advantages and disadvantages of

-cropping images to gain extra reach.
+cropping images instead of using lenses with longer focal lengths.
 This article also gives some examples

 of the calculation of focal length and it discusses the controversy